 The Freeman King Visitor Centre offers programs, exhibits, a gift shop, coffee and snacks, and interpretive programming.

 Further up Finlayson Arm Road, one can access Mount Finlayson, one of the highest points in Greater Victoria.
-Although only 4 km, this hike is considered difficult due to the extremely steep terrain.
+Although only 4 km, this hike is difficult due to the extremely steep terrain.

 The Campground at Goldstream Provincial Park